 - PFRS 3 (Amendment), Business Combinations.
 It clarifies that PFRS 3 does not apply to the accounting for the formation of any joint arrangement under PFRS 11, Joint Arrangement, in the financial statements of the joint arrangement itself. - PFRS 13 (Amendment), Fair Value Measurement.
 The amendment clarifies that the scope of the exception for measuring the fair value of a group of financial assets and financial liabilities on a net basis (the portfolio exception) applies to all contracts within the scope of and accounted for in accordance with PAS 39, Financial Instruments: Recognition and Measurement, or PFRS 9, Financial Instruments, regardless of whether they meet the definition of financial assets or financial liabilities as defined in PAS 32. - PAS 40 (Amendment), Investment Property.
-The amendment clarifies the interrelationship of PFRS 3 and PAS 40 in determining the classification of property as an investment property or owner-occupied property, and explicitly requires an entity to use judgment in determining whether the acquisition of an investment property is an acquisition of an asset or a group of asset in accordance with PAS 40 or a business combination in accordance with PFRS 3. - 2.
-Effective in 2015 that are not Relevant to the Bank statements.
+The amendment clarifies the interrelationship of PFRS 3 and PAS 40 in determining the classification of property as an investment property or owner-occupied property, and explicitly requires an entity to use judgment in determining whether the acquisition of an investment property is an acquisition of an asset or a group of asset in accordance with PAS 40 or a business combination in accordance with PFRS 3. - b.
+Effective in 2015 that are not Relevant to the Bank c.
+Effective Subsequent to 2015 but not Adopted Early none of these are expected to have significant impact on the Bank's financial statements:

-Among the annual improvements to PFRS, which are mandatory for accounting periods beginning on or after July 1, 2014, only PFRS 2 (Amendment), Shared-based Payment - Definition of Vesting Condition is not relevant to the Bank's financial
+Among the annual improvements to PFRS, which are mandatory for accounting periods beginning on or after July 1, 2014, only PFRS 2 (Amendment), Shared-based Payment - Definition of Vesting Condition is not relevant to the Bank's financial statements.